 Klages Academic Center

-The Klages Center is named after Esther Klages, who was a central Oregon native and an alumna of the George Fox College.
-After graduating, she worked in church mission programs in Southern California in the 1930s.
-In 1984, after her husband Henry had died a few years earlier, she moved back to Newberg to retire at Friendsview.
-Here, she befriended students, cheered on the basketball teams, and even helped out with odd jobs and projects around the college, sometimes even lending a hand to stuff envelopes for mailing.
-David Brandt once described Klages, “she was intensely interested in the things of God.
+Klages is named after Esther Klages, who was an alumna of George Fox College.
+After graduating from school, Esther worked in church mission programs in Southern California during the 1930s.
+After the passing of her husband Henry, Esther moved back to Newberg in 1984 to retire at Friends view.
+While at Friends view Esther befriended students, cheered on the basketball teams, and even helped out with odd jobs and projects around the college; even lending a hand to stuff mailing envelopes.
+David Brandt once described Klages, as “ intensely interested in the things of God.
 That’s why George Fox was her place – because of our Christ-centered mission.
 Her purpose in life was to be a Godly person.”

-Because of her interest and generosity, Klages donated nearly $2 million to the university over the years.
+Because of her interest in the college and generosity Klages donated nearly $2 million to the university over the years.
 In 1990, she gave $126,000 to help fund the construction of the centennial tower in the middle of the quad.
 Her donations also made the period light poles with flowering baskets around campus possible.
-In 1991, she was awarded an honorary doctorate from the college.
-She initially turned it down, saying that she hadn’t done anything to deserve it, but eventually accepted the honor.
-She was so involved in the university that for her 100th birthday in 2004, the whole university celebrated with her by inviting her to chapel and gathering over 1,000 students to sing Happy Birthday to her.
-She passed away in 2005, but her legacy to the university is carried on in the Klages dining room of the student union building and the Klages plaza in front of the Stevens building.
+Due to her generosity, Esther was awarded an honorary doctorate in 1991.
+Klages initially turned refused, stating that she did not deserve it; however, she eventually accepted the honor.
+Esther was so involved in the university that for her 100th birthday in 2004, the whole university celebrated with her by inviting her to chapel and gathering over 1,000 students to sing Happy Birthday to her.
+Esther Klages passed away in 2005, but her legacy continues in the Klages building and the Klages plaza located in front of the Stevens building.

-The Klages Center was constructed in many phases, originally built in 1958, complete with a fish pond outside that was donated by the class of 1956.
-It was used primarily as a student hangout spot, complete with a Hi-Fi record set and a TV.
-There were strict rules and regulations for the use and operation of the building.
+The Klages Center was constructed in many phases, originally built in 1958, complete with a fish pond outside donated by the class of 1956.
+The building was used primarily as a student hangout spot, complete with a Hi-Fi record set and a TV.
+However, there were strict rules and regulations for the use and operation of the building.
 The students were responsible for maintaining and cleaning the building entirely themselves, and certain classes were given specific duties within the building.

 The building underwent massive changes in the summer of 2016 as well.
 The previous dining room, nicknamed “The Bone” after the food service company that ran it (Bon Appetit) has been converted to house the Center for Engineering Design and Innovation.
 This space now houses a machine and woodworking shop, manufacturing and prototyping labs, and a design room.